 You’ll want to carefully evaluate your finances, so you don’t put yourself in a tight spot.
 You certainly don’t want to come home from your trip only to realize you can’t afford next month’s electric bill.
 So, can you afford a trip right now without financing it?
 Additionally, can you afford the trip right now without getting behind on your monthly bills?
 If you answered yes to both of those, you’re good to go!

-However, there’s a huge amount of people that just answered no!
-If you are in this situation, let me help by giving you some advice.
-Set yourself up a dedicated “Travel Account”, preferably with a financial institution that gives you interest on your money.
+Then, set yourself up a dedicated “Travel Account”, preferably with a financial institution that gives you interest on your money.
 You’re certainly going to need somewhere to bank your travel funds.

 Below are some easy ways to earn extra money for your travel fund so you can start saving now!
 You can do these in conjunction with your regular income stream because they are not time consuming (unless you want them to be).